center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Resources/OSX.OceanLotus/README.md

 - Decoy Word document
 - Microsoft Word icon

-The bash script contains the base64 encoded Implant Dropper (Second Stage) embedded within it.
+The bash script contains the base64 encoded Implant (Second Stage) embedded within it.
 On application bundle open, the bash script is executed and performs the following actions:
 - Removes quarantine flag on files within the application bundle
-- Extracts, base64 decodes, and executes the embedded Implant Dropper (Second Stage) payload
+- Extracts, base64 decodes, and executes the embedded Implant (Second Stage) payload
+- Uses `touch` to update the timestamps of the Implant (Second Stage)
 - Replaces the application bundle with the decoy Word document

-### Implant Dropper (Second Stage)
+### Implant (Second Stage)
-This component is a fat binary embedded within the bash script in the Application Bundle (First Stage).
-On execution, the Implant Dropper (Second Stage) performs the following actions:
+This component is a fat binary embedded within the bash script in the Application Bundle (First Stage) that performs the backdoor capabilities.
+On execution, the Implant (Second Stage) automatically performs the following
-- Extracts the embedded Implant (Third Stage) to disk
+actions:
-- Installs persistence via LaunchAgent to execute the Implant (Third Stage)
+- Installs persistence via LaunchAgent
-- Uses `touch` to update the timestamps of the Implant (Third Stage)
-- Deletes itself on completion

-### Implant (Third Stage)
-This component is a fat binary performing the implant backdoor capabilities.

-**Capabilities**
+- Collects OS information
+- Registers with C2 server

+**C2 Communication**

+**Available Instructions**
 | Instruction | Action |
 | ----------- | ------ |
 | | |

-**C2 Communication**

 **Obfuscation**